 You will develop your management and consulting skills for a professional career in which you help businesses to thrive in the digital age.
 This course is about how to better manage, strategise, and use digital technology for business purposes.
-Work closely with classmates on real-world cases involving the strategy and management of digital innovation and information systems.
+You’ll get the opportunity to tailor your options to your own interests, giving you the opportunity to specialise in IT consultancy or programming/analytics, or gain an understanding of both disciplines.
 There is a choice of Dissertation or Business in Practice route.
 If you are considering further academic study (PhD) and you would like the opportunity to research a topic relating to digital innovation, the dissertation enables you to test and apply the techniques and theories you have gained.
 If you would like to develop further applied skills to suit your career aspirations, you can complete your studies with two elective modules and our applied Business in Practice module.

 - Programming Solutions for Enterprise

 - Data Analytics and Artifical Intelligence

 - Digital Business Strategy

 - Research Methodology and Dissertation or Business in Practice

 Previously, a selection of the following options have been offered:

 - Digital Finance, Blockchain and Cryptocurrencies

 Gain an excellent foundation in management theory and practical use of information systems, and learn to manage digital innovation to achieve business value.
 Our options make it possible to specialise in IT consultancy or programming analytics, or to choose elective modules to give insight into both areas.

 We use real-life case studies and practitioner input at every opportunity and across all our compulsory and optional modules.